-The overall objective of the cardiovascular epidemiology training program is to produce cardiovascular disease epidemiologists with training of sufficient rigor and multidisciplinary orientation to carry out high quality research in cardiovascular disease issues, and to prepare them to serve as teachers and role models of excellence for the next generation of cardiovascular disease epidemiologists.
+The overall objective of the cardiovascular epidemiology training program is to produce cardiovascular disease epidemiologists with rigorous methodologic training and multidisciplinary orientation with the skills to carry out high-quality cardiovascular health research.
+Our goal is to develop trainees who will serve as teachers and role models for the next generation of cardiovascular disease epidemiologists.

-Trainees will receive a strong foundation in cardiovascular disease epidemiology, which will equip them to utilize new approaches in their research as the knowledge base in biology evolves.
-In addition, the program will stress the importance of new ideas, of creative thinking and of interdisciplinary discussion and collaboration in the accomplishment of epidemiologic research goals.
+Trainees will receive a strong foundation in cardiovascular disease epidemiology, which will equip them to utilize new approaches in their research as the knowledge base in the field evolves.
+In addition, the program will stress the importance of new ideas, creative thinking, and interdisciplinary collaboration in the accomplishment of epidemiologic research goals.

-The four core elements of the training program, which are similar for both pre-doctoral and post-doctoral trainees, are:
+The four core elements of the training program, similar for both pre-doctoral and post-doctoral trainees, are:

-- Participation in weekly cardiovascular epidemiology journal club, three seminar series, and a research in progress meeting;
+- Participate in weekly cardiovascular epidemiology journal club, Welch Center Grand Rounds, and research in progress meetings;

-- Analysis of an existing cardiovascular disease epidemiology data set (normally started during the first year of training, to be submitted for publication in the second year);
+- Perform analysis of an existing cardiovascular disease epidemiology data set (normally started during the first year of training, to be submitted for publication in the second year);

 Areas of special emphasis: